 Philip McCutcheon (Operations Coordinator) philip(at)communitywise.net

 Philip McCutcheon (he/him) is committed to supporting non-profit and grassroots organizations working towards inclusive social change in Calgary.
-Thrilled be a part of CommunityWise since 2011, Philip brings a wide range of approaches, acknowledging the diverse needs and experiences of people working in or visiting the Centre.
+Thrilled be a part of CommunityWise since 2011, Philip brings a wide range of approaches, acknowledging the diverse needs and experiences of people working in or visiting the centre.
 Philip appreciates the value of having a strong Do-It-Yourself approach and believes that through cooperation and sharing each of us can create something extraordinary.
-Born and raised in Calgary, Philip organized through the Haymarket Worker Owned Cooperative, Food Not Bombs, and The Arusha Centre before completing a Bachelors degree from the University of Calgary in Development Studies.
+Born and raised in Calgary, Philip organized through the Haymarket Worker Owned Cooperative, Food Not Bombs, and the Arusha Centre before completing a Bachelors degree from the University of Calgary in Development Studies.
 Philip will be going to Iceland again soon.

 Sameen Ashraf (Community of Care Coordinator) firstname.lastname@example.org

 Sameen (she/her) joined CommunityWise and the Anti-Racist Organizational Change (AROC) project in April 2018 in a support staff role.
 She has recently re-joined the staff as the Community of Care Coordinator for AROC.
 Sameen holds a BA in Psychology from Simon Fraser University.
-She has a diverse range of interests, from LGBTQ+ equity to climate justice, but recognizes that racism and white supremacy must be acknowledged in each one of these areas; therefore, she is passionate about centering anti-racism as her key point of action in all of her social justice pursuits.
+She has a diverse range of interests, from LGBTQ+ equity to climate justice, but recognizes that racism must be acknowledged in each one of these areas; therefore, she is passionate about centering anti-racism as her key point of action in all of her social justice pursuits.
 She enjoys going home to Vancouver as often as possible.